-You can see a video interview with Bob Comlay, who sailed twice with Tilman to Greenland whilst still in his teens, and is our editorial researcher on the series, here.
+Here is a video interview with Bob Comlay, who sailed twice with Tilman to Greenland whilst still in his teens, and is our editorial researcher on the series:

 We hope you’ll agree with us that in this new, attractive and complete format,

-the books of H. W. Tilman merit a place in every library of travel and exploration literature.
+the books of H. W. Tilman merit a place in every library of travel and exploration literature – ashore or afloat.